urbit/old-urbit.org/_posts/doc/2013-11-18-urbit-is-easy-ch8.markdown

 ##Gates and "lambda"##

 While we can hardly stop you from saying "function," the proper Urbit terminology is `gate`.

-You might remember our discussion in chapter 4.
+A gate is a kind of core - you might remember our discussion in chapter 4.
 A core is

     [battery payload]

 The battery is one or more formulas; the payload is any noun.

-In a gate, which is a special case of a core, there is exactly one arm - whose name is `$`, `buc` or `blip` - ie, nothing.
+In a gate, there is exactly one arm - whose name is `$`, `buc` or `blip` - ie, nothing.
 One arm, one twig, one formula.
 Moreover, the payload is always a cell, arbitrarily labeled `sample` and `context`.

 So - to combine several ways of deconstructing a noun - a gate looks like this: